Starting from an early age, I developed anorexia nervosa, the eating disorder.

 The nurse returned with a tray.
 I saw something big and metally on it, but as the doctor was having me lay down, he arranged some things on the end of the table, I couldn’t really make out what the things were.
 He had me scoot forward, and lifted my legs up, into the things.
 It was weirdly comfortable having my legs higher than my head.
 Maybe it made the blood rush to my brain.
 My awareness was starting to clear up.
 At that moment, it occurred to me my gown probably wasn’t covering my crotch.
 He could see my pussy!
 This wasn’t good.
 Not at all!
 But then again, he was a doctor.
 I guessed it was OK, but still…

 Then the unthinkable happened.
 He rubbed some goo on my puss, and before I could react, I felt his fingers pressing my labia apart.
-He inserted the big, cold metal thing, which I know now was a speculum.
+He inserted a big, cold metal thing, which I know now was a speculum.
 The doctor turned a screw, and spread my vagina wide open.
 Not only had no one ever seen my puss other than my parents when I was little, he had it jammed wide open – I could feel a sort of cool breeze in there – he was looking inside my body.

 I cannot explain this, but it was the most incredible feeling.
 It was not sexual.
 It was more like I was truly being taken care of for the first time in my life.
 A moment later, I orgasmed.
 Surely the doctor noticed, but he didn’t say anything.

 All too soon, he pulled the speculum out.
 I couldn’t see what he did next, but I felt it.
 He had evidently applied some goo to his finger, and pressed it slowly but surely up my butt.
 Even though it hurt a bit, the incredible ‘being cared for’ feeling came over me again, and I orgasmed again.